utopigstudio/october-webpack-theme-boilerplate/README.md

 This is an example theme for October CMS that includes:

-- npm (using laravel mix)
+- Webpack (using Laravel Mix)
-- bootstrap
+- Bootstrap
-- fontawesome
+- Font Awesome
-- jquery
+- jQuery
-- autoprefixer
+- Autoprefixer

 To use it: